Devices for Freshman and Sophomore students

 - Student devices must have a label with the student's name or student ID

-Your freshman and sophomore sons are required to own an iPad, which must be capable of running the latest version of iOS.
-For the 2018-19 school year, the following models are acceptable:
+Freshman and sophomore students are required to own an iPad, which must be capable of running the latest version of iPadOS.
+For the 2020-21 school year, the following models are acceptable:

-For the 2017-18 school year, a 4th generation iPad is also allowed.
+For the 2017-18 school year, a 4th generation iPad was also allowed.

 How can I tell which model iPad I have?